-A generation or two ago the properties of abstract utility schedules were a favorite topic of discussion among economists interested in the subject of consumer demand.
-Interest later shifted to the properties of indifference curves, and later still to the properties of a supposedly stable schedule linking aggregate consumption and aggregate income.
-These subjects have not been outmoded by time; but nowadays economists address their theoretical questions more frequently to records of experience and less frequently to one another.
-The subject of primary interest concerning consumer demand has become the consumer himself-that is, his actual behavior and the kind and degree of regularity that characterize it.
+address their theoretical questions more frequently to records of experience and less frequently to one another.
+The subject of primary interest concerning consumer demand has become the consumer himself --- that is, his actual behavior and the kind and degree of regularity that characterize it.
 How, in what directions, and in what degree is the current spending of individual families influenced by the size of the family, the age of its members, their occupation, their place of residence, their income, any recent shift in their income, their highest past income, the amount of their liquid assets, their stock of durables and semidurables, recent changes in their buying, their highest past spending, their expectations concerning future incomes and prices, the amount and kind of their neighbors' buying, and by still other factors?
-How, in what directions, and in what degree is the consumer spending of a nation influenced by, among other things, the distribution of individual incomes, the amount of capital gains or losses, changes in the general level of prices, the dispersion of individual price movements, the terms on which consumer credit is extended, the introduction of new commodities, advertising expenditures, the rate of formation of new families, the geographic mobility of the population?
-These are some of the questions now being put by economists; and while none have as yet been answered with precision and some have hardly been answered at all, the rough foundations of an empirical science of consumption are slowly beginning to take shape.
+How, in what directions, and in what degree is the consumer spending of a nation influenced, among other things, by the distribution of individual incomes, by the amount of capital gains or losses, by changes in the general level of prices, by the dispersion of individual price movements, by the terms on which consumer credit is extended, by the introduction of new commodities, by advertising expenditures, by the rate of formation of new families, by the geographic mobility of the population?
+These are some of the questions now being put by economists;9 and while none have as yet been answered with precision and some have hardly been answered at all, the rough foundations of an empirical science of consumption are slowly beginning to take shape.

-The National Bureau has participated in this adventure by making analytical investigations, beside developing basic factual records such as I previously mentioned.
+The National Bureau has participated in this adventure by making analytical investigations, besides developing basic factual records such as I previously mentioned.
 In a study now approaching completion Thomas Atkinson has explored the amounts of financial assets held by individuals, with an eye to the factors that underlie the distribution of different categories of wealth among them.
-Another study in its closing stages, and which bears more directly on the inchoate science of consumption, is Lawrence Klein's investigation of family spending and saving, 10 based on the individual returns obtained by the Survey Research Center in recent sample surveys.
-These returns contain unusually extensive and varied information about each of the spending units interviewed and permit fuller empirical analysis of the forces that shape consumer saving than has hitherto been possible.
+Another study in its closing stages, and which bears more directly on the inchoate science of consumption, is Lawrence Klein's investigation of family spending and saving,10 based on the individual returns obtained by the Survey Re-

-9 For a survey of recent empirical research see the paper by Ruth Mack, "The Economics of Consumption," in Volume II of A Survey of Contemporary Economics, ed.
-Bernard F. Haley (Irwin, 1952).
+For a survey of recent empirical research see a forthcoming paper by Ruth Mack, "The Economics of Consumption," in Volume II of A Survey of Contemporary Economics, edited by Bernard F. Haley.